 I started writing stories about people in trailer parks without realizing I was participating in a genre.
-“Did you grow up in a trailer park yourself?” people have asked me, and the truth is no, I grew up in a small suburban town in northwest Indiana.
+“Did you grow up in a trailer park yourself?” people have asked me, and the truth is no, I grew up in a small town in Southwest Missouri.
 My father was a doctor, and though we didn’t have a huge or fancy house, our basement alone, if you included the laundry room, could have accommodated a couple of double-wides.

 I worked up to trailer parks; what interested me first were rows of identical small frame houses in Hammond and East Chicago.
 We saw these houses from the South Shore train we took into Chicago, or from the expressway, driving past them.
 I especially liked passing them at night, when you could see the drawn curtains with the lights shining behind them, or, if you got lucky, the open curtains and a glimpse of the life going on inside.
 I don’t like grandiose statements about writing, or writers, or how you become one, but I’ll make one anyway, because it was true for me: Those lighted windows were the reason I became a writer.
 If I couldn’t live behind them, I could at least invent lives for the people who did.